eggheads/eggdrop/doc/sphinx_source/coreDocs/irc.rst

     longer than wait-info).

 These were the core irc module settings.
-There are more settings for 'net-type' 1 and 5. net-type has to be set in the server module config section.
+There are more settings for 'net-type' IRCnet and Efnet. net-type has to be set in the server module config section.

-Use the following settings only if you set 'net-type' to 1!
+Use the following settings only if you set 'net-type' to IRCnet!

   set prevent-mixing 1
     At the moment, the current IRCnet IRCd version (2.10) doesn't support the mixing of b, o and v modes with e and I modes.
 This might be changed in the future, so use 1 at the moment for this setting.

-  Use the following settings only if you set 'net-type' to 5!
+  Use the following settings only if you set 'net-type' to Efnet!

   set kick-method 1
     If your network supports more users per kick command then 1, you can